tomzjwang/tomzjwang/README.md

 - Writing SQL queries for structured analysis
 - Implementing validation checks to ensure data accuracy

-Currently open to data analyst, reporting analyst, and contract opportunities.
+Currently open to data analyst, reporting analyst, contract opportunities and more.

 ---